 - · Half-time status is applicable for the Federal Pell Grant Program only. - Direct Stafford Loan borrowers who drop below half-time enrollment status at any time will have their remaining loan canceled.
-They will need to re-apply for the following quarters if additional loan funds are desired. - Alaska State Loan borrowers must successfully complete 12 credits per quarter. - Incompletes, withdrawals, failed classes and audits do not count as complete, earned credits.
+They will need to re-apply for the following quarters if additional loan funds are desired. - Alaska State Loan borrowers must successfully complete 12 credits per quarter. - Incompletes, withdrawals, failed classes, credit by examination, AP courses, and audits do not count as complete, earned credits.